July 20, 2018

 To review, the Electoral College weighs the votes of smaller states more heavily than more populated states.
 Currently, Oregon enjoys seven Electoral College votes.
-According to 2016 voter counts, each Oregon vote is weighted giving Oregonians a 1.3 vote value compared to California with a 0.999 value and New York with a 1.076 vote value.
+According to 2016 voter counts, each Oregon vote is weighted giving Oregonians a 1.344 vote value compared to California with a 0.999 value and New York with a 1.076 vote value.
 Even Washington only has a 1.111 value.
 If you average the 15 states that have signed onto the National Popular Vote Compact, the value is 0.802, which means Oregon voters would lose 0.542 of our vote advantage.
 Oregon’s weighted vote of 1.344 will have no impact in the compact.

 Under the National Popular Vote Compact, Oregon still has seven Electoral College votes.
 However, Oregon votes will not determine who receives our seven votes.
 Oregon’s total votes will be lumped with other states in the compact and how the compact votes is who will receive Oregon’s seven votes.

 If Oregon were lumped with California and Washington with their larger populations, Oregon’s votes are virtually invisible.
 Washington has about 80% more voters than Oregon, and California has almost eight times the number of voters.
-That means that less than 12% of Californian voters would have to vote before a single Oregon vote would count if every Oregon voter actually voted.
-And with Oregon’s current voting percentage, only 3% of Californian voters would need to vote before Oregon voters would have no say in how our Electoral votes are cast.
-It would take a lot of smaller states to override California’s voting power – assuming all states voted the same percentages.
+That means that less than 14% of Californian voters would have to vote before a single Oregon vote would count if every Oregon voter actually voted.
+And with Oregon’s current voting percentage, only 4% of Californian voters would need to vote before Oregon voters would have no say in how our Electoral votes are cast.
+It would take eight states the size of Oregon to out vote and override California’s voting power – assuming all states voted the same percentages.